JeffersonLab/clas12-timeline/qa-physics/README.md

   * Outputs:
     * `[output_directory]/data_table_${run}.dat`, which is a data table with the following columns:
       * run number
-      * 5-file number
+      * time bin number
       * minimum event number
       * maximum event number
       * sector
       * number of electron triggers in this sector
       * number of electrons in the forward tagger
-      * DAQ-gated FC charge at beginning of 5-file (minimum readout)
+      * DAQ-gated FC charge at beginning of time bin
-      * DAQ-gated FC charge at end of 5-file (maximum readout)
+      * DAQ-gated FC charge at end of time bin
-      * DAQ-ungated FC charge at beginning of 5-file (minimum readout)
+      * DAQ-ungated FC charge at beginning of time bin
-      * DAQ-ungated FC charge at end of 5-file (maximum readout)
+      * DAQ-ungated FC charge at end of time bin
       * average livetime
     * monitoring HIPO file, `[output_directory]/monitor_${runnum}.hipo`, contains several plots
       * there is one plot per 'time bin', defined as a set of consecutive events satisfying: